kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 Cluster admins will be able to use the combination of `managedJobsNamespaceSelector` and `manageJobsWithoutQueueName` to configure Kueue to enable quota enforcement on a per namespace basis.

-One sapproach would be to exempt selected namespaces from management:
+One approach would be to exempt selected namespaces from management:
 ```yaml
 managedJobsNamespaceSelector:
   matchExpressions: